Important notice for U.S./international applicants

 Prices subject to change and will vary from student to student and year to year.

-The following admission information provides a cursory review.
-Please read the entire International Applicant Manual before applying for admission to the program.
-Note: the International Applicant Manual contains the WCVM's official admission policies for fall 2021 entry.
+The following information provides a cursory overview of the WCVM's admission requirements.
+Before applying to the WCVM, please read the entire International Applicant Manual that contains the college's official admission policies for fall 2022 entry.

 1. Eligibility for international applicant pool